-- Dogs: Business that have a very small share of a market that is not expected to grow. - Corporate Portfolio Analysis: It means concerted effort to optimise an organisation's resource allocation to develop bridge between finance and strategy. - Strategic Plan: It is a document that establishes the direction of a company which provides information regarding stratetic management.
+- Corporate Portfolio Analysis: It means concerted effort to optimise an organisation's resource allocation to develop bridge between finance and strategy. - Stratigic Plan: It is a document which provides information regarding the different elements of strategic management - Cash Cows: Cash Cows are businesses which generate large amounts of cash but their rate of growth is slow.